How to Search Facebook Profiles for Keywords

 For example, if you enter a keyword phrase that matches a user’s name or appears in their public information, Facebook may return profiles that contain your search terms.
 You can then refine the results by applying the People filter to focus primarily on individual accounts.

 However, Facebook does not provide a dedicated, comprehensive keyword search tool that reliably scans all profile fields (such as bio content, interests, or posts) across the entire network in a single query.
-Its search index is designed primarily to match names, page titles, and public post content rather than deep profile keyword extraction.
+Its search index is designed first to match names, page titles, and public post content rather than deep profile keyword extraction.

 Keyword Searches for People in Practice